ryango/ableton-to-deforum/README.md

 Known issues:
 - It doesn't put a keyframe at 0 if there's no automation node at 0 and Deforum doesn't handle that so either put the node there or add one in the resulting text
 - Issues when multiple points resolve to the same frame
+- Includes a comma at end which can mess up the Deforum parser